 Recently, Airbnb also began offering experiences, as well.
 You can use Airbnb to do a special hike, scenic tour, or other local experience offered by hosts.

 Who uses Airbnb?

-Airbnb is more used by millennials, since millennials are more open to the sharing economy, but people from all walks of life host and stay via Airbnb.
-In city areas, people vacate their apartment during busy times of year, staying with friends in order to rent out their own place for a profit.
+Airbnb is more used by millennials since millennials are more open to the sharing economy, but people from all walks of life host and stay via Airbnb.
+In city areas, people vacate their apartment during busy times of the year, staying with friends in order to rent out their own place for a profit.
 People also use this strategy when they live near big music festival venues or other popular destinations.